tillbiskup/cwepr/docs/roadmap.rst

 A few ideas how to develop the project further, currently a list as a reminder for the main developers themselves, in no particular order, though with a tendency to list more important aspects first:

 For version 0.2
 ===============

-* More documentation!

-  * All attributes
-  * Much more explanations

 * Implement derived importers for Magnettech files